TripIt Blog

 9 Steps to Take When Your Luggage Is Lost

 That sinking feeling you get in your stomach when you don’t see your suitcase at the baggage claim is not how you want to leave the airport.
 Fortunately, if your luggage is lost, there are steps you can take to get your luggage back and get reimbursed for related expenses.
 The airline—and any insurance policies you have—might reimburse you for daily expenses and the replacement value of your lost items, but taking action right away is essential.
-Here are a few steps to take when your luggage is lost.

 1. Contact the airline